daviddoret/punctilious/docs/source/biconditional_elimination_1.rst

-biconditional-elimination-left
+biconditional-elimination-1
 ========================================

 Definition
 ----------

-*biconditional-elimination-left* is the :doc:`inference_rule`:
+*biconditional-elimination-1* is the :doc:`inference_rule`:

 .. math::